brown-studios/minuet/docs/fan-motor-guide.md

 ### StepperOnline 57BYA54-12-01 ([supplier](https://www.omc-stepperonline.com/12v-3000rpm-0-16nm-50w-5-90a-57x57x53-5mm-brushless-dc-motor-57bya54-12-01))

 This motor is somewhat larger than 42BLR53-12-01 and run smoothly though it has a bit more vibration at low speeds.
 It has a sufficiently high power rating for maximum air flow and continuous operation.
-There's no need to use a motor any more powerful than this one: its current rating already exceeds Minuet's current limit.
+There's no need to use a motor any more powerful than this one: the plastic fan blade starts to make unpleasant sounds beyond 1000 RPM which this motor easily achieves.

 ### Specifications